ackben0226/MLCybersecutity/README.md

 - F1-Score: A weighted average of precision and recall.
 - ROC-AUC: Measures the performance of classification models at various threshold settings.
 ## Acknowledgments
-- Special thanks to my supervisor, Dr. Imran Khan, for his guidance throughout this research.
+- Special thanks to my supervisor, Dr. Imran Khan, University of Sussex, for his guidance throughout this research.
 - This project utilizes the datasets provided by UNSW and the Canadian Institute for Cybersecurity.